 In 2018, a least three brands were slapped with fines in the millions for marketing to Dutch players by offering their sites in Dutch translation, creating marketing material in Dutch and for offering Dutch as a support language.
 So while players themselves fly under the radar, for the most part, operators are wary of being too overtly welcoming to players based in the Netherlands, lest they incur the wrath of the authorities.

-This is the current situation as we write this, in mid-2019.
+This is the current situation as we write this.
 However, it’s promising to note that during February 2019, the Dutch Senate passed the Remote Gaming Act, which is set to regulate the Dutch gambling market finally.

 We don’t know when this law will be enacted officially, and indeed, the government itself has not committed to a date yet.
 It does offer hope for Dutch players though, who do not like the idea of having to enjoy their activity outside the law.